poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 Of course, this doesn't solve the greater environmental impact of the models' _training_, but it certainly helps me feel a bit better about the inference.
 Plus, using open weight models means I'm not funding the AI companies and therefore helping to encourage and fuel their unethical training practices.

-So far, I have used this setup for one experiment...
+So far, I have used this setup for one experiment (on my _non_-work machine - don't worry, colleagues!)...

 ## The Experiment